 People are becoming more tech-literate every day, and that’s a wonderful thing.
 Deploying a simple website doesn’t require advanced programming knowledge anymore.
 That doesn’t mean we no longer need smart engineers, we do.
 They just work on more interesting problems, and at a different scale.

-Mastering CS concepts like algorithms, data structures, distributed computing, and cryptography is a great way to differentiate yourself as a developer, and universities aren’t the gatekeepers of that knowledge.
+Mastering computer science concepts like algorithms, data structures, functional programming, and cryptography is a great way to differentiate yourself as a developer, and universities needn’t be the gatekeepers of that knowledge.

-Too many self-taught learners watch hours of YouTube videos, only to find that they don’t know where to start when building their own projects.
+Too many self-taught learners watch hours of YouTube tutorials, only to find that they don’t know where to start when building their own projects.

 The tighter your feedback loop, the better.
 Our courses teach new concepts through hands-on coding exercises, then you go use those concepts in your own projects that you build from scratch.